Star Trek DAC

 Star Trek D·A·C (Deathmatch.
 Assault.
-Conquest) is a video game inspired by the 2009 Star Trek movie, developed by Naked Sky Entertainment in collaboration with Bad Robot Productions.
+Conquest) is a video game inspired by the 2009 Star Trek movie, developed by Naked Sky Entertainment in collaboration with Bad Robot.
 The title is derived from the game's three modes of play: Deathmatch, Assault, and Conquest.
 The game was released for the Xbox 360 via the Xbox Live Arcade on May 13, 2009, for the PlayStation 3 (via the PlayStation Network) and Microsoft Windows in November 2009, and for Mac OS X (Intel only) on December 21, 2009.

 Gameplay

 The game was officially announced at the 2009 Game Developers Conference.

 D-A-C stands for the three modes of play available in the game: Deathmatch, Assault, and Conquest.

-The game is more arcade-focused with the title being delivered without a narrative.
-This, as the developer claims, is to prevent the biggest mistake that movie tie-in games make which is to have the game follow the plot of the film.
+The game is arcade-focused with the title being delivered without a narrative.

 It is an online multiplayer with up to 12 players in two teams of 6 and supports 6 unique levels across 3 game modes including a Survival challenge mode (single-player campaign).

 The game's levels feature different objectives, and each level has been designed to have a completion time of ten minutes.

 It supports cooperative gameplay in which up to 6 players battle against 6 A.I controlled bots.

 It plays Federation versus Romulan factions.

 It uses the USS Enterprise model from the 2009 film, plus 9 other ships.

 Players are able to upgrade their ships during play by collecting various power-ups (each faction has 4 unique special weapons as well).

-The game has been built to allow downloadable content which is being released as of November 2009, concurrent with the Blu-ray release of the motion picture.

 The PC version was pre-optimized to run in stereoscopic 3D on NVIDIA GeForce 3D Vision.
 DDD and iZ3D pre-optimization was arranged by the S-3D Gaming Alliance.

-In addition, PC version has some GPU accelerated PhysX effects.
+In addition, the PC version has some GPU accelerated PhysX effects.